raslenkl/raslene-portfolio/README.md

 # Raslen Klai – Portfolio

 Welcome to my GitHub portfolio!
-I’m a Tunisian student at Universiti Kebangsaan Malaysia (UKM), pursuing a degree in Information Science & Technology (expected graduation: 2027).
+I’m a Tunisian student at Universiti Kebangsaan Malaysia (UKM), pursuing a Bachelor of Software Engineering with Honours – Multimedia System Development  (expected graduation: 2027).
 My work bridges **software engineering, game development, and mobile applications**, with projects ranging from student community platforms to experimental indie games.
 I also have experience with editing (davinci resolve) and Youtube (Philosphy side project).